Cash Grain Observations

 Not only did the drought affect how much grain was produced, it directly affected its transportation to market.
 Just one year after severe flooding along the Mississippi River left farm fields buried with silt and debris, the grain industry finds itself navigating some of the lowest water levels since 1988.
 The extremes witnessed throughout the year have exploded basis to record highs, and shaped unique regional basis trends.
 The following article outlines the distinctly different trends between corn and soybean cash markets and presents a basis wildcard that could offer opportunity by mid-February.

-In the wake of the drought, the average U.S. spot corn basis, the difference between the cash price and the futures price for corn delivered in January, has moved 13 cents higher than the same time last year during the 2011/12 marketing year, and 30 cents higher than the four-year average.
+In the wake of the drought, the average U.S. spot corn basis, the difference between the cash price and the future price for corn delivered this month, has moved 13 cents higher than the same time last year during the 2011/12 marketing year, and 30 cents higher than the four-year average.
 Soybean basis is no exception, and on average has posted a 19-cent gain across the United States compared to the 2011/12 marketing year.